-Natasha Sharygina is a Professor of Informatics at the University of Lugano, Switzerland and an adjunct Professor at School of Computer Science, Carnegie Mellon University, Pittsburgh, USA.
+Natasha Sharygina is a Full Professor of Informatics at the University of Lugano, Switzerland and an adjunct Professor at School of Computer Science, Carnegie Mellon University, Pittsburgh, USA.
 Prof. Sharygina received a Ph.D. degree from the University of Texas at Austin, USA in 2002.
-Her professional experience includes consulting at Bell Labs, Lucent Technologies at the Computing Sciences Research in 2000-2001 and a research faculty position at Carnegie Mellon University, SEI in 2002-2005.
+Her professional experience includes a visiting professor position at Imperial college, London, UK in 2018, a research faculty position at Carnegie Mellon University, SEI in 2002-2005 and consulting at Bell Labs, Lucent Technologies at the Computing Sciences Research in 2000-2001.

 Prof. Sharygina directs the USI Formal Verification and Security group whose research deals with improving the program development process through formal methods of specification and verification.
 Prof. Sharygina´s interests lie in software and hardware verification, temporal logics, model checking, SAT/SMT methods, and concurrent and distributed computing.
 Prof. Sharygina´s current focus is on applying automated formal methods to problems in computer security, electronic design automation, and program analysis.

 Prof. Sharygina is the recipient of various awards among which are the ACM recognition of service award and CMU Technical Excellence awards.